-If your custom implementation of xsqlconnectionManager implements the optional oracle.xml.xsql.xsql.xsql.connectionManagerCleanup interface, then your connection manager can clean up any resources it has allocated.
-For example, if your servlet container invokes the destroy() method on the xsqlservlet servlet, which can occur during online administration of the servlet for example, the connection manager has a chance to clean up resources as part of the servlet destruction process.
+If your custom implementation of XSQLConnectionManager implements the optional oracle.xml.xsql.XSQLConnectionManagerCleanup interface, then your connection manager can clean up any resources it has allocated.
+For example, if your servlet container invokes the ${\tt destroy}()$ method on the XSQLServlet servlet, which can occur during online administration of the servlet for example, the connection manager has a chance to clean up resources as part of the servlet destruction process.